Extreme cold can put your home at risk! Be proactive to protect your pipes.

-Heating systems, and backups, can create carbon monoxide if they’re not operating correctly.
-Make sure you have a working CO detector, and check your smoke detector batteries too.
+Heating systems, and backup heaters, can create carbon monoxide if they’re not operating correctly.
+Make sure you have a working CO detector, and check your smoke detector batteries, too.
 Know where your fire extinguishers are located.

 If you are using a space heater, make sure it is placed away from flammable items, plugged in properly (no extension cords) or vented if it burns a fuel.
 NEVER use an oven to heat your home.

 Make sure your heating system is in good shape.